Skip to content

 Consumer Reporting Agency Notice

-If required to notify more than 1,000 persons, must notify all nationwide CRAs without unreasonable delay of the anticipated date of notification, approximate number of consumers to be notified and the content of the notice.
-This does not apply to entities subject to Gramm-Leach-Bliley.
+If required to notify more than 1,000 persons, must notify, without unreasonable delay, all nationwide Consumer Reporting Agencies of the anticipated date of notification, approximate number of consumers to be notified, and the content of the notice.

 Third-Party Notice

-If you maintain covered info on behalf of another entity, you must notify and cooperate with them immediately following discovery of a breach if the covered info was acquired by an unauthorized person.
-Cooperation includes sharing information relevant to the breach, but not disclosure of confidential info or trade secrets.
+If you maintain covered info on behalf of another entity, you must notify and cooperate with it immediately following discovery of a breach if the covered info was acquired by an unauthorized person.
+Cooperation includes sharing information relevant to the breach but not disclosure of confidential info or trade secrets.

 Potential Penalties